Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 960 is 40% faster than the GeForce GTX 750 overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 960 is 40% quicker than the GeForce GTX 750 in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 960 is much (about 121%) more effective at AF than the GeForce GTX 750. (explain)
+Texel RateThe GeForce GTX 960 will be much (more or less 121%) faster with regards to texture filtering than the GeForce GTX 750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison